The satisfiability threshold and solution space of random uniquely extendable constraint satisfaction problems: Introduction

 \begin{conjecture} Theorem~\ref{thm:sat2} holds if $\supp(\pi)$ satisfies one of the two following conditions. \begin{itemize} \item $k\ge 4$ and every $\psi\in \supp(\pi)$ is reducible. \item $k=3$ and $f_{\psi}^{(2)}$ is symmetric for every $\psi\in \supp(\pi)$ . \end{itemize} \end{conjecture}

+{\bf Note.} The setting of this conjecture permits a random system of group equations of form~\eqref{def:psi-b}, where different equations can be over different groups, provided that all the groups have the same order.
+This flexibility is motivated by the fact that the SAT threshold in Theorem~\ref{thm:sat3} is independent of the group structure of $G$.
+However, our current proof crucially relies on the assumption that all equations are defined over a single common group.

 Finally, we make the following conjecture on the phase transition of replica symmetry breaking at $d_k$.
 It has been shown that the ``replica symmetry breaking'' (or ``condensation'') occurs at density $d_k$ for random linear equations over finite fields.
 We conjecture that the same holds for $H_n(\pi,k,m)$, at least when $\supp(\pi)$ is reducible.
+Recall the definition of $Q_{\pi}$ before Theorem~\ref{thm:clustering}.

 \begin{conjecture} Suppose that $\supp(\pi)$ satisfies one of the two following conditions. \begin{itemize} \item $k\geq 4$ and $\supp(\pi)$ is reducible; \item $k=3$, and every function in $F_2(\supp(\pi))$ is symmetric. \end{itemize} Let $\eps>0$.